Welcome Medical Professionals!

 West Virginia Medical Statistics

 We have compiled a list of medical facts that are specific to West Virginia below.
 All of these stats would be useful for those interested in PALS, BLS, and ACLS certification in West Virginia.

 How is West Virginia Unique?

 West Virginia is worse than the regional average in almost every cardiovascular health category.
-The people of West Virginia can expect to live for about seventy-five years (75) making it one of the lowest life expectancy states in the country.
+The people of West Virginia can expect to live for about 75 years, one of the lowest life expectancy states in the country.